nulltea/hyper-greco/README.md

 ## Known issues & limitations
 - GKR library used is not zero knowledge, thus may leak some sensitive information
-- Memory checking in Lasso does not use challenges sampled from the base field, which isn't secure enough when proving over the Goldilocks field
+- Memory checking in Lasso uses challenge values sampled from the base field (not the extension field), which isn't secure enough when proving over the Goldilocks field
 - Number of ciphertexts ($k$) must be a power of two

 ## Acknowledgements